Jones's van (Dad's Army): Merchandise

-Various toy versions of the van were commercially available, including one made as part of a series of Dad's Army and wartime vehicles by the BBC, while Corgi released 1:50 scale models of a Thornycroft van as Jones's van and a Bedford 0 Series that belonged to Hodges.
-Each came with a figurine of the character.
+Various toy versions of the van were commercially available, including one made as part of a series of Dad's Army and wartime vehicles by the BBC and Radio Times, dubbed the "Radio Times Vintage Comedy Classics Collection", manufactured by Lledo.
+Additionally, Corgi released a 1:50 scale model of a Thornycroft van as Jones's van, along with a figurine of Jones.